IBM/cloud-pak-deployer/docs/src/50-advanced/private-registry-and-air-gapped.md

     -e env_id=pluto-01 \
     --skip-portable-registry
 ```
-This will download all clients and then mirror images from the entitled registry to the privatte registry.
+This will download all clients to the status directory and then mirror images from the entitled registry to the private registry.
 If mirroring fails, fix the issue and just run the `env download` again.

 * Before saving the status directory, you can optionally remove the entitlement key from the vault:
 ```
 ./cp-deploy.sh vault delete \